-Publications featuring LearnSmart Academy
+Publications, TV and news featuring LearnSmart Academy

 Kathryn appeared in the country-wide UKEdChat Magazine for teachers with an article about how teachers can work with tutors outside the classroom.

 Kathryn from LearnSmart Academy in the Farnham Herald

 The Farnham Herald announces the arrival of LearnSmart Academy in Surrey.
 Kathryn also explains why she set up LearnSmart Academy!
 Click on the image to read the full article.

 LearnSmart Academy was featured in the Guildford, Woking and Farnham Magazine

 LearnSmart Academy was featured as one of 'The best in local business' in the Education Edition of the Guildford, Farnham and Woking Magazine.